josephalfred7/Teamify/README.md

 **Product Backlog:** https://trello.com/b/i3THeXFj/teamify2020

 **Backlog ordering rationale:**

-The backlog is composed of items from two types of stakeholders: 1) the Instructor, and 2) the students (CSCI S-71 2020).
-Since the students are internal stakeholders, the priorities of our external real stakeholder (Instructor) were given higher consderation.
-The initial ordering includes the top items from the Instructor persona, whose items were ordered independently during the first interview.
-His priorities were based on ensuring no student was "left-behind" without a team or no understandable way to join a team.
-The top items from the Student persona were developed and ordered internally based on what students found most difficult and opaque in forming Agile teams as well as difficulties with communicating skills and experiences in a standardized way to form diverse teams.
-The top priorties from both personas are intermixed for tool development timeline dependencies and value decisions to balance the needs of both personas.
-The minimum conceptual requirements for the product were captured without early focus on implementation details.
-It is expected that during sprint planning, each of the Product Backlog items will be expanded into multiple work items, capturing more specific implementation details.
+The backlog is composed of items suggested by two types of stakeholders: 1) the Instructor, and 2) the students (CSCI S-71 2020).
+The real students in this case were the members of the Scrum team, and the instructor was the real instructor of Harvard's CSCI S-71 course.
+We opted to weigh the instructor's priorities more than the students' due to his experience of watching teams form many times (each time he has offered the course) as well as to temper our own biases in our dual roles as developers and students.

+The instructor's top PBI goals seemed to focus on ensuring no student was left behind without a team and no understandable way to join a team.
+On the other hand, our top PBI goals were focused on making the team formation process more transparent and removing barriers to the communication of skills and experiences so that diverse teams could form.
+In the end, to balance the needs of both personas, we interleaved these top priorities, starting with the instructor's, while trying to maintain a product backlog order in which lower priority backlog items only depended upon higher priority backlog items.

+The minimum viable requirements for the product were captured without early focus on implementation details.
+We expect that during sprint planning, each of the Product Backlog Items will be expanded into multiple work items as the backlog is groomed, we consider more specific implementation details, and we learn more about our product together with our stakeholders.

 **Definition of Done:**
 - All acceptance criteria are resolved